 2) When buying toys, keep the child’s age in mind and make a quick search on the internet for age-appropriate toys.
 This is especially helpful if you’re not that close to the child you’re giving a gift to.
 Of course, if you can talk to the parents, it makes a world of difference!

 3) There are a lot of online stores popping up – selling plastic and wooden toys here and there.
 Yes, they may be cheaper, but personally, I don’t recommend them.
 WHY?
 Because safety-tested toys matter to me, and those cheap toys are not at all regulated.
 They are sourced from China without any sort of regulation, which means that the materials they use may or may not be safe.
 Before I had a child, I didn’t really think about this, but after seeing my own child putting everything in his mouth, I suddenly understood why legit toy manufacturers actually go through all these safety-testing procedures.
 Even if it’s a wooden toy, it doesn’t mean the wood is safe, or that the paint used is safe (lead alert!).
-Nowadays, those “busy boards” make popular gifts, and it’s something Pablo got that he enjoyed.
+Nowadays, those “busy boards” make popular gifts, and it’s something P got that he enjoyed.
 However, a fellow mom shared that her son almost choked on a small piece of item that her son easily grabbed from the busy board – a reminder why even though all these Pinterest-worthy toys are now being sold online by overnight entrepreneurs, it doesn’t mean it’s safe nor something we should just give our children.
-Here are some of the locally-available brands I personally feel comfortable having at home: Haba, Hape, Melissa and Doug (have mixed feelings about this – won’t be my first option if we had more options here), and Plan Toys.
+Here are some of the locally-available brands I personally feel comfortable having at home: Haba, Hape, Melissa and Doug, and Plan Toys.
 It doesn’t mean those are the only brands we have at home, but I really try to collect materials that are more careful about their production.
 Really wish we had Grimms here!

 So there.
 Hope this blogpost gave you an idea of what to look for and give for the holidays!

-Locally, you can visit Ogalala World, Toy Kingdom, and Hobbes and Landes to see some of the suggested toys here.
-For books and puzzles, you can try our local bookstores.
+Locally, you can visit Ogalala World, Toy Kingdom, Toys R Us, Gaming Library, The Parenting Emporium, and Hobbes and Landes to see some of the suggested toys here.
+For books and puzzles, you can try our local bookstores and Ogalala World.
 For musical instruments, you may check out Plan Toys in Hobbes and Landes for some of them, and also visit actual music stores for more options.